nsfzyzz/boundary_thickness/README.md

 ```

 ### 3D visualization
-Please use the following code to see an example of visualizing 3D decision boundary:
+Please use the following code to visualize 3D decision boundary.
+If you don't give the checkpoint path, you will evaluate the downloaded example.

 ```
-python visualize_3D.py
+python visualize_3D.py --resume [Your_checkpoint_path]
 ```

 ### Chessboard toy example